 One interesting note on our apartment - looking out the window, we saw that the neighboring building had an area closed in with barbed wire and a very tall fence.
 It looked like a prison – which we later found out it was until just a few months prior!
 What a view.

 Since many of the shops were closed in Reykjavik, we decided to head over to Hallgrímskirkja to make our way to the top to see the city.
 Sarah and I had done this on our first visit and we wanted to show this vantage point to the kids.
 It was a quick visit, however, because the winds at the viewing platform atop the church were as strong as they were cold.
 After taking a few photos and admiring the view, we made our way back down.

 Leaving the church, we immediately caught the scent of something wonderful.
 “We need to find where that smell is coming from!”
-Sarah said as we went in search of this incredibly aroma.
+Sarah said as we went in search of this incredible aroma.
 We found the source of this scent just down the road from Hallgrímskirkja at a bakery called Brauð & Co.
 This colorfully quirky building has very little signage, but there was a line that stretched well outside of the door, all attracted by the same incredible smells that had captured us.
 The cinnamon rolls we took away with us tasted as good as they smelled!
 We would return to this bakery again on our next day in Reykjavik to get more of their wonderful baked goods.
 Honestly, my mouth is watering as I write this, thinking back to how good those cinnamon rolls were.